joseeden/joeden/docs/Cybersecurity/002-Managing-Access/004-IAM-Concepts.md

 - Checking user details against a trusted source of data
 - Request user to provide some sort of identification

+### Account Review

+Account review is a process used to verify that employees have the necessary privileges considering their roles within the organization
+  - Verifies employees' privileges align with their roles within the organization.
+  - Periodically examines and updates permissions for relevance and necessity.
+  - Mitigates privilege creep, preventing unnecessary access accumulation.
+  - *Reference:* ISC2 Study Guide, Module 1, under Privileged Access Management.

+**Re-provisioning**

+  - Reassigns privileges to an employee who has changed roles within the organization.

+**Account Revocation**

+  - Process of revoking access privileges for a specific user account.

 ### Provisioning

 Creating new user accounts, assigning them appropriate permissions, and providing users with access to the systems